Home » Amsterdam » Rijksmuseum tickets

 Bus number 397 gets you from Schiphol Amsterdam Airport to Rijksmuseum.

-The Rijksmuseum Gardens, Rijks Shop, and Rijks Café remain open for visitors from 9 am to 6 am and can be accessed without any tickets.
+The Rijksmuseum Gardens, Rijks Shop, and Rijks Café remain open for visitors from 9 am to 6 am and can be accessed without tickets.

 Best time to visit the Rijksmuseum